agilancan/Logistic-Regression-Heart-Risk-Showcase/README.md

-# 📊 Logistic Regression Case Study – AIDI 1002 Assignment 1
+# 📊 Logistic Regression Case Study

 **About this Project**

-This logistic regression case study was completed as part of the AIDI 1002 course at Durham College.
-It provided a hands-on opportunity to apply core data science techniques including data cleaning, feature engineering, model training, hyperparameter tuning, and performance evaluation using real-world medical data.
+This logistic regression case study provided a hands-on opportunity to apply core data science techniques including data cleaning, feature engineering, model training, hyperparameter tuning, and performance evaluation using real-world medical data.
 The project highlights my ability to translate theoretical concepts into practical machine learning solutions, making it a valuable example of my growing expertise in predictive analytics.

 ---

 This repository showcases the application of a **Logistic Regression** model on a real-world dataset, as part of the AIDI 1002 course assignment.
 The project demonstrates proficiency in data preprocessing, feature engineering, model training, and evaluation, along with visualizing results and explaining insights.

-> ✅ **Status:** Completed
-> 🎓 **Course:** AIDI 1002 – Data Science and Machine Learning
-> 🧠 **Focus:** Logistic Regression Model

 ---